Scirelgar/VQE-FSM/README.md

 # VQE-FSM

 VQE-FSM is a Python project implementing different Variational Quantum Eigensolver (VQE) workflows to apply functional software measurement techniques.
-It includes three implementations of the same H2 example: one built directly using a Qiskit VQE subroutine from the `qiskit.algorithms` module, one that uses helper functions to construct the optimization component by blocks, and one that builds the entire optimization workflow in just one method.
+It includes three implementations of the same H2 example: one built directly using the `qiskit-algorithms` package, one that uses helper functions to construct the optimization component by blocks, and one that builds the entire optimization workflow in just one method.

 ## Installation